18-year-old Helena Muffly wrote exactly 100 years ago today:

 Graduating didn’t go very hard for me.
 I was sorry when all was over.

 Succeeded in going to school every day for the last four years.

 Her middle-aged granddaughter’s comments 100 years later:

-A hundred years ago Truckemiller’s Mill bordered the Muffly farm, and Grandma’s cousins probably got off the train at the mill.
+A hundred years ago Truckemiller’s Mill bordered the Muffly farm.
 There was a whistle stop for the Susquehanna Bloomsburg and Berwick (S. B. and B.) Railroad at the mill.
 The mill is long gone—and the road and railroad tracks have changed a little—but her cousins probably stepped off the train near this spot.